c3lang/c3-web/src/content/docs/Language Overview/types.md

 MyListFoo working_example;

 // ❌ An inline type definition will give an error.
-// It is only allowed in a type definition or macro.
+// Only allowed in a type definition or macro
-MyList<Foo> failing_example = MyList(<Foo>);
+// To avoid this A type may be declared with @adhoc MyList<Foo> failing_example = MyList(<Foo>);
 ```
 Find out more about [generic types](/generic-programming/generics).